yeagerai/genlayer-simulator/CONTRIBUTING.md

 # Contributing to GenLayer Simulator

-We're thrilled that you're interested in working on the GenLayer Simulator!
+We're thrilled that you're interested in contributing to the GenLayer Simulator!
 This document will guide you through the contribution process.

 ## What is the GenLayer Simulator?